spaam/svtplay-dl-web/config.md

 ---
 layout: page
 title: Config
+permalink: /config/
+icon: fas fa-check-square
 description: How to use configfile in svtplay-dl
-icon: fas fa-check-square
 ---

 <p class="lead">How to use configfile in svtplay-dl</p>